-When it comes to exports, in 2015, Montenegro relied on raw aluminum (21.6%) electricity (9.4%), wood products (5.5%), dried vegetables and wines (4.9%).
+When it comes to exports, Montenegro rely on raw aluminum (21.6%) electricity (9.4%), wood products (5.5%), dried vegetables and wines (4.9%).
 Montenegrin companies operating in the steel industry where accounted for exporting bars of iron or non-alloy steel.
 The top export destinations of Montenegro are: Serbia, Italy, Bosnia and Herzegovina, Belgium and Pakistan.

-Products imported in Montenegro in 2015 included: petroleum oils and oils obtained from bituminous minerals (7.6%), cars and vehicles motors (3.7%), pharmaceutical products (2.7%) and electrical energy (2.2%).
+Products imported in Montenegro include: petroleum oils and oils obtained from bituminous minerals (7.6%), cars and vehicles motors (3.7%), pharmaceutical products (2.7%) and electrical energy (2.2%).
 Companies manufacturing food products in Montenegro imported fresh or frozen meat, accounting for 2.3% of the total imports in the country.
 The imported goods and merchandise come mainly from: Serbia, China, Croatia and Italy.

 If you want to set up a company in the trading sector, you can rely on our specialists in company registration in Montenegro for professional assistance.

 We can also assist in EORI registration in Montenegro.

 Montenegro’s main import-export partners

 Montenegro has good economic relations with countries all over the world, however, its core trading activities concentrate in Europe where it exports most of the locally produced goods.
 Montenegro’s main export partners are Serbia, Hungary, Slovenia and Russia.
 When it comes to imports, most of the goods come from Serbia, China, Croatia and Italy.